The Vicar of Bray (song): Pudding Time

-OED says: "The time when pudding or puddings are to be had; (hence fig.) a time when a person is in luck; a favourable or useful time".
+OED says, "The time when pudding or puddings are to be had; (hence fig.) a time when a person is in luck; a favourable or useful time".
 The OED entry cites this song as an example of the phrase's use.

 Whig

 George I's first government was Whig.
-In particular, George I's rule was the zenith of Robert Walpole, often called the first British Prime Minister.
-Walpole dominated all aspects of British politics and polarised the populace.
+In particular, George I's rule was the zenith of Robert Walpole, the first British Prime Minister.
+Walpole dominated British politics and polarised the populace.
 Whigs monopolised power during the Walpole administration.

-The Whigs generally prevailed during the Hanoverian reigns, with some notable exceptions.
-During this period, the Whigs were known as standing for religious tolerance and state sponsorship of trade.
-The Tories were the party of the aristocracy and the squires (the country estate holders).
+The Whigs generally prevailed during the Hanoverian reigns, with notable exceptions.
+The Whigs were known for advocating religious tolerance and state sponsorship of trade.
+The Tories were the party of the aristocracy and the squires (squirarchy, the country estate holders).
 Tories accused the Whigs of taking Holland, which had become very wealthy with mercantilism and tolerance, as their model.
-The emergent foreign trade interests were favoured by George I, who himself came from modern-day Germany and tried to distance himself as much as possible from religious matters.
-His background was in a state with little monarchical control of religion, and this meant that his court was disengaged.
-The Vicar therefore embraces the occasional conformity that he previously thought a danger.
+The emergent foreign trade interests were favoured by George I, who came from modern Germany and tried to distance himself as much as possible from religious matters.
+His background was in a state with little monarchical control of religion and this meant that his court was disengaged.
+The Vicar embraces the occasional conformity that he previously thought a danger.

 Faith's great Defender

 The Latin title Fidei defensor was first granted by the Pope to King Henry VIII, who subsequently split the English Church from Rome; hence the double irony of the song applying it to Protestant King George.
 The line is even more ironic, since George I did not take stands on religious matters, preferring to practice salutary neglect of church matters.
-In fact, George II (king at the time of this song's setting) reduced the involvement of the Crown with the Church in general and diminished the role of Lords in church affairs.
-Thus, he seemed to contemporaries to be a more secular king than they had had before, and certainly not a "defensor fidei".
+George II (king at the time of this song's setting) reduced the involvement of the Crown with the Church in general and diminished the role of Lords in church affairs; he seemed to contemporaries to be a more secular king than they had had before and certainly not a "defensor fidei".

-Hannover

-This spelling is standard in German, but archaic in English; the modern English spelling is "Hanover".